 - 1. Exterior shower head.
 For washing animals, hands, sewer hose, or any exterior cleaning job. - 2.
 Termination valve handle.
 To open, grab handle, and pull outward.
 Make sure that the drain hose is connected. - 3.
 Termination cap.
 Remove this to install the sewer hose.
 Be sure that the termination valves are closed before removing this cap. - 4.
-Termination valve handle.
-To open, grab handle, and pull outward.
-Make sure that the drain hose is connected. - 5.
 Sewer holding tank flush attachment.
 Attach the city pressure hose and allow the water to flow for three minutes.
-Be sure to open the termination valves and have the sewer hose attached and draining into an approved waste disposal system. - 6.
-Hatch cover.
+Be sure to open the termination valves and have the sewer hose attached and draining into an approved waste disposal system.

+- 5. Hatch cover.
 Open this and pass your city pressure hose through.
-Close with hose passing through small opening in the cover. - 7.
+Close with hose passing through small opening in the cover. - 6.
 Exterior faucet.
 For mixing the water temperature for the exterior shower head.

-Compartment light.
-This is controlled by the compartment light switch at the entry door.
-The toilet in your motorhome is a marine type toilet.
-It can be flushed by depressing the foot pedal at the front of the toilet.
-Make sure that you use only biodegradable toilet paper.
-Also use plenty of water to flush to prevent backups or blockages in the system. - 8.
-Low point drains.
-Use these to drain your water tank and lines in preparation for winterization.
+The toilet installed in the motorhome is connected to the pressurized fresh water system.
+It uses a foot pedal to flush and add water to the bowl.